wanke1997/bigdata_practice/README.md

 hadoop fs -ls /input
 ```

-#### 4. MapReduce example program
+#### 4. MapReduce Example Program
-We should run MapReduce programs on Namenode container.
-Let's take WordCount program for example.
-Firstly, we should create a /input directory and upload a data file to it, then we should check if /output directory exists.
-If /output directory exists, we should delete it in advance.
-Finally, we run WordCount.jar file to execute the MapReduce program.
+We run MapReduce programs on `Namenode` container.
+Let's take `WordCount` program for example.
+Firstly, we create a `/input` directory and upload a data file to it, then we check if `/output` directory exists.
+If `/output` directory exists, we should delete it in advance.
+Finally, we run `WordCount.jar` file to execute the MapReduce program.
 The commands are shown below.
 ```bash
 # please run these commands on namenode container
 hadoop fs -mkdir /input
 hadoop fs -put /data/benda.txt /input hadoop jar /code/WordCount.jar WordCount /input /output
 ```
-After this, we can check the outputs in HDFS /output directory.
+After this, we can check the outputs in HDFS `/output` directory.

 ## Containers Information:
 | Name | Container | Port | Webserver Link |